 Property, plant and equipment is stated at historical cost less depreciation.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
-Cost may also include transfers from equity of any gains/losses on qualifying cash flow hedges of foreign currency purchases of property, plant and equipment.

 Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 All other repairs and maintenance are charged to the income statement during the financial period in which they are incurred.